2022.12.27

 Address: 2-2-12 Hiranomachi, Chuo-ku, Osaka-shi, Osaka

-Access: A 3 minute walk from Exit 6 of “Kitahama Station” on the Osaka Metro Sakaisuji Line
+Access: A 2 minute walk from Exit 6 of Osaka Metro Sakaisuji Line and Keihan Railway "Kitahama Station"

 Senba Building